a-torrano-m/BikeZeus/README.md

 data/HOSCO 	: MongoDB dump files for retrieved snapshots of stations.
 Each five minutes during twenty four hours the script stored a snapshot.

-html 		: Target directory where script from Question 2 writes rendered heatmaps as html files in the target directory './html'.
+html 		: Target directory where script from Question 2 writes its resulting rendered heatmaps as html files.

 img  		: Some figures used by the Jupyter Notebooks.